Faculty

 Guest Artist

 Born and raised in Ft.
-Lauderdale, FL, Kenny received his professional training in San Francisco and at the Boston Ballet.
+Lauderdale, FL, Kenny Easter received his professional training in San Francisco and at the Boston Ballet.
 He has had a diverse ballet career, having danced for Boston Ballet and the American Ballet Theatre.
 Kenny has performed with the San Francisco Ballet, Boston Ballet, Miami City Ballet, and Ballet Arizona.
 In 2003 he joined the American Ballet Theatre, and his repertory with the company includes the Young Soldier in The Green Table, and leading roles in Drink to Me Only Thine Eyes, Sechs Tanze, and Sinfonietta, and Within You Without You: A Tribute to George Harrison.
-Kenny has served as a guest teacher all over the U.S. and internationally and serves on faculty at the ABT Summer Program.
-He enjoys working with young dancers and seeks out opportunities to teach and choreograph, nurturing new talent.
+Kenny has served as a guest teacher all over the United States and internationally and serves on faculty at the American Ballet Theatre Summer Program.
+Currently He enjoys working with young dancers and seeks out opportunities to teach and choreograph, nurturing new talent.

 Lauren Bell-Borro